 - The first thing you need to do is select the service you’ll offer the client’s on the site.
 The categories are broken down into the web, mobile & software development, IT & networking, Engineering & architecture, design & creative, writing, translation, legal, admin support, customer service, sales & marketing, and accounting & consulting.

-- Fill in your level of experience for each field you’ve selected.
+- Fill in your level of experience in each field you’ve selected.
 You can select between entry level, intermediate, and expert.
 The more experience you have will determine your salary on the site.

 - You’ll complete your profile by entering the information for: